TosbackCgusBridge-Bot/CGUs-versions/Bing/Privacy Policy.md

 If your browser is enabled to allow pages to pre-load in the background for faster performance, Bing may use this functionality and your browser may preload page(s) in the background for faster results.
 When your browser loads a page in the background, it will have the same effect as if you visited that page, including sending the Bing results page URL (which may contain your search query) and downloading any cookie files that page may set.
 You can delete cookies using your browser settings.
 Click here for more information on how to delete cookies and to control pre-loading pages in Internet Explorer 11.

-Please see Other Important Privacy Information for additional details about when we may disclose information, including with Microsoft affiliates and vendors. when required by law or to respond to legal process. to combat fraud or protect our interest. or to protect lives.
+We will share your personal information with your consent.
+We may also share or disclose information with Microsoft affiliates and vendors. when required by law or to respond to legal process. to protect our customers. to protect lives. to maintain the security of our services. and to protect the rights or property of Microsoft.

-Except as described in this privacy statement, we won’t disclose your personal information to a third party without your consent.

 We may share some anonymized search query data with selected third parties for research purposes.
 Before we do so, we remove all unique identifiers such as IP addresses and cookie IDs from the data.
 We also run the data through a process designed to remove identifiable information that users may have included in the search terms themselves (such as social security numbers or credit card numbers).
 Additionally, we require these third parties to keep the data secure and to not use the data for any other purposes.